Fantasiestücke, Op. 12: 5. "In der Nacht"

+The fifth piece is "In der Nacht" ("In the Night") in F minor.
+It is marked Mit Leidenschaft (With passion).

 The two characters of Florestan and Eusebius (the interaction of which Schumann was attempting to represent within the Fantasiestücke) unite for the first time in this piece, which has both "passion together with nocturnal calm."
 Schumann said to Clara to have perceived in "In der Nacht" the story of Grillparzer's Hero and Leander, albeit not until after writing it: "It is an old and beautiful romantic legend.
 When I play ′Die Nacht′ [sic] I can never forget this image: first he plunges into the sea – she cries out – he answers – he swims safely to shore through the waves – now the cantilenas as they embrace – then he must leave but cannot bear to part – until night again enshrouds everything in darkness. – To be sure, I imagine Hero to be exactly like you; and if you were sitting atop a lighthouse I, too, would probably learn how to swim.
 But tell me whether you too think this image fits the music."